Unemployment Insurance Handbook for Employers (UCB-201-P)

-Telephone hearings are not typically scheduled in tax cases because of the complexity of the cases and the number of exhibits usually involved.
+Telephone hearings might not be scheduled in tax cases because of the complexity of the cases and the number of exhibits involved.

 The parties may request telephone participation, but the hearing office makes the final decision.
 To request a telephone hearing, the appellant should ask for one in the appeal.
 This will give the department advance notice to consider scheduling your hearing at a location with telephone connections.

-If the hearing office grants a telephone hearing, the ALJ will call the telephone participants at the scheduled time.
+If the hearing office grants a telephone hearing, the appeal tribunal will call the telephone participants at the scheduled time.
 Telephone participants must provide a correct phone number in advance.
-The ALJ may conduct the hearing without a party or dismiss an appeal by a party who fails to provide a number or is unavailable when called.
+The appeal tribunal may conduct the hearing without a party or dismiss an appeal by a party who fails to provide a number or is unavailable when called.